Scripting ArcGIS Server administration

 The ArcGIS REST API and its relationship to ArcGIS Server

 The ArcGIS REST API allows you to work with the ArcGIS platform through web services.
 The REST API includes resources and operations for administering an ArcGIS Server site.
 Through the REST API, you can invoke every administrative task that ArcGIS Server supports.
-In fact, all administration tools provided with ArcGIS, including ArcMap and ArcGIS Server Manager, make use of this API.
+In fact, all administration tools provided with ArcGIS, including ArcGIS for Desktop and ArcGIS Server Manager, make use of this API.

 Here's a sample of the many server administration tasks that you can do programmatically through the REST API: